ergoplatform/ergodocs/docs/dev/protocol/tx/babel-fleet.md

 ## Key Features

-- Transaction Extension:
+- **Transaction Extension**

-    - Provides a BabelSwapPlugin that seamlessly integrates with Fleet SDK's TransactionBuilder.
+    - Provides a BabelSwapPlugin that seamlessly integrates with Fleet SDK's TransactionBuilder
-    - Modifies transaction inputs and outputs to incorporate Babel Fee logic.
+    - Modifies transaction inputs and outputs to incorporate Babel Fee logic

-- Babel Box Validation:
+- **Babel Box Validation**

-    - Offers utilities to validate the structure and parameters of Babel Boxes.
+    - Offers utilities to validate the structure and parameters of Babel Boxes
-    - Ensures compliance with the Babel Fees protocol.
+    - Ensures compliance with the Babel Fees protocol

- - Contract Script Generation:
+- **Contract Script Generation**

-    - Includes functions for building and verifying Babel Fee contract scripts (ErgoTree).
+    - Includes functions for building and verifying Babel Fee contract scripts (ErgoTree)

-- Developer-Friendly:
+- **Developer-Friendly**

-    - Supports ESM and CommonJS modules.
+    - Supports ESM and CommonJS modules
-    - Tree-shakeable design for smaller bundle sizes.
+    - Tree-shakeable design for smaller bundle sizes
 ---

 ## Installation